bham-carpentries/git-novice-python-ci/_episodes/07-gitlab.md

 practice, though, it's easiest to use one copy as a central hub, and to keep it on the web rather than on someone's laptop.
-Most programmers use hosting services like [GitHub](https://github.com), [BitBucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those master copies; we'll explore the pros and cons of this in the final section of this lesson.
+Most programmers use hosting services like [GitHub](https://github.com), [BitBucket](https://bitbucket.org) or [GitLab](https://gitlab.com/) to hold those master copies.

 Let's start by sharing the changes we've made to our current project with the world.
-Log in to GitLab, and from the main page, click on 'Create a Project':
+Log in to [UoB's GitLab instance](https://gitlab.bham.ac.uk).
+You should already be added to a BEAR project and be aware of this.
+In Birmingham, BEAR Projects can only be created by Principal Investigators who must be permanent members of staff.
+If you can't see anything, please let us know.

 ![Creating a Repository on GitLab (Step 1)](../fig/gitlab-create-project-01.png)